 The United States provides significant aid to Serbia.
-According to the FY2010 Congressional Budget Justification for Foreign Operations, in FY2009, Serbia will have received an estimated \$49.95 million in U.S. aid.
+According to the FY2010 Congressional Budget Justification for Foreign Operations, in FY2009, Serbia was slated to receive an estimated \$49.95 million in U.S. aid.
 Of this total, \$46.5 million is aid for political and economic reforms.
 Other aid includes \$0.8 million in Foreign Military Financing (FMF), \$0.9 million in International Military Education and Training (IMET) assistance, and \$1.75 million in the Non-Proliferation, Antiterrorism, Demining, and Related (NADR) account.
 The Obama Administration requested \$54.575 million in aid for Serbia in FY2010.
 This includes \$51 million in aid for political and economic reforms, \$1.5 million in FMF, \$0.9 million in IMET, and \$1.175 million in NADR funding.
+For FY2011, the Administration requested \$52.55 million in aid for Serbia, including \$48 million for political and economic reforms, \$2.5 million in FMF, \$0.9 million in IMET, and \$1.15 million in IMET, and \$1.15 million in IMET, and \$1.15 million in IMET.

 The goal of U.S. aid for political reform is to strengthening democratic institutions, the rule of law, and civil society.
-It includes programs to strengthen the justice system, help fighting corruption, foster independent media, and increase citizen involvement in government.
+It includes programs to strengthen the justice system, help fight corruption, foster independent media, and increase citizen involvement in government.
 Aid is being used to help Serbia strengthen its free market economy by reforming the financial sector and promoting a better investment climate.
 Other U.S. aid is targeted at strengthening Serbia's export and border controls, including against the spread of weapons of mass destruction.
 U.S. military aid helps Serbia participate in NATO's Partnership for Peace program.

 The signing of a Status of Forces Agreement with Serbia in September 2006 has permitted greater bilateral military cooperation between the two countries, including increased U.S. security assistance for Serbia as well as joint military exercises and other military-to-military contacts.
 The Ohio National Guard participates in a partnership program with Serbia's military.
+However, despite U.S. urging, Serbia has declined to contribute troops to the NATO-led ISAF peacekeeping force in Afghanistan.
 In 2005, the Administration granted duty-free treatment to some products from Serbia under the Generalized System of Preferences (GSP).

 However, there remain difficult issues in U.S.-Serbian relations.
 One is Serbia's failure to fully cooperate with the ICTY.
 Since FY2001, Congress has conditioned part of U.S. aid to Serbia after a certain date of the year on a presidential certification that Serbia has met several conditions, the most important being that it is cooperating with the ICTY.
 The certification process typically affects only a modest portion of the amount allocated for any given year, due to the fact that the deadline for compliance is set for a date in the spring of the fiscal year, and that humanitarian and democratization aid are exempted.
 U.S. officials hailed the arrest of indicted war criminal Radovan Karadzic on July 21, 2008.
-Former Bosnian Serb army chief Ratko Mladic and another Serb, Goran Hadzic, are the only two remaining ICTY indictees at large.
+Former Bosnian Serb army chief Ratko Mladic and another